kammitama5/kammitama5.github.io/_posts/2018-12-30-Sunday-December-30th.md

   the compiler for Haskell is LLVM.
 So in a way, I'm learning two things at once.
 It's been really rewarding.
 - I'm learning a terrible amount about flags and system calls at the moment.
 And I actually have been finding it to be immensely enjoyable.
+- I've also been revisiting areas of Haskell that I breezed through before because I was clueless about them (this is still at a beginner level) and really trying to understand them.
+So taking my time to work through excercises and make them break and try to fix them.
+I've noticed I'm getting better!
+Not quite there, but definitely better than I was even a few months ago!
 - Someone (a few months ago) identified something I may have a natural talent for, and I've been musing about it lately.
 It's been puzzling, but the more I think about it, it makes a lot of sense, and it would tie into everything I've already been doing.